pryley/alfred-the-archive/README.md

 > Default value: `#template`

 The template tag defines which notes are used as templates.
-Add the template tag in the first 5 lines of a note and it will be recognized as an available template when you create a note.
+Add the template tag somewhere in the first 10 lines of a note and it will be recognized as an available template when you create a note.

 ### The Archive Bundle ID (`the_archive_bundle_id`)